-The Group had a current asset deficiency of \$4.9 million at the end of the financial year.
+The Group had a current asset deficiency of \$4.5 million at the end of the financial year.
 These financial statements have been prepared on a going concern basis as the directors believe the Group can pay its debts as and when they fall due.
 This conclusion is based on the following factors:

-- The Group has access to a cash advance facility (Note 14) which allows the Group to draw down and roll over a further \$21 million until 10 January 2015, and an additional \$20 million until 10 July 2014; - The Group is forecasting positive operating cash flows in the 2014 fiscal year.
+- The Group has access to a cash advance facility (Note 14) which allows the Group to draw down and roll over a further \$6.5 million until 12 January 2016.
+The Group also has access to a second cash advance facility, which allows the Group to draw down and roll over an additional \$20 million subject to annual review until 30 December 2014, reducing to \$15 million from 31 December 2014 until 30 March 2015, and further reducing to \$10 million from 31 March 2015 onwards: - The Group is forecasting positive operating cash flows in the 2015 fiscal year.